Prototype and Testing

 Prototyping as a researcher’s love language

 While usability testing is the most widely adopted method for testing digital products, there are many opportunities to quickly gather feedback from your user along the journey of building your product or service.
-This is where prototyping comes into play.
+This is where prototypes and minimum viable products come in.
 Prototyping is a mindset as much as it is a technique — it can take on many forms of output and fidelity.
 It is a researcher’s best communication tool — allowing designers to more efficiently articulate ideas and facilitate discussions with less ambiguity than verbal dialogue.
 Prototyping empowers us with the open, iterative mindset necessary to evolve good ideas into great ones.
 It allows us to kill bad ideas early, through visually tallying ideas with ourselves, our team, and most importantly our users.
+It's a way to practice participatory design.

 The Fidelity Framework